bvelascs/blog-application/README.md

    - Integrated rich text editing for creating and editing blog posts
    - Support for formatting, images, and code blocks

-2. **Pagination System**
-   - Implemented pagination for blog post listings
+2. **Infinite Scroll Implementation**
+   - Modern, seamless content loading as users scroll
+   - Lazy-loading of blog posts for improved performance
+   - Backend API support with skip/take pagination pattern
-   - Optimized for performance with large numbers of posts
+   - Optimised for handling large numbers of posts

 3. **Comment System**
    - Users can comment on blog posts